 KS2 SATs are no longer scored as ‘levels’.
 Under the current marking scheme, children receive ‘scaled scores’.

 A child’s raw score – that is, the actual number of marks they get – is translated into a scaled score.
 This helps to allow for fluctuations in the tests year-to-year and allows for more accuracy when comparing results.
 Parents will receive both their child’s raw and scaled scores, and be told whether they reached the expected standard.

 The range of scaled scores available for each test is:

 Children are expected to achieve a scaled score of 100 or more; if they received a scaled score of 99 or less, they will not have attained the expected standard in the test.

 Children set to sit the Key Stage 2 SATs should have access to the best practice resources available to improve their academic ability as well as their performance in the exams.
 As a parent, you can invest in practice SAT exam papers to ensure that your child has everything they need to achieve high marks in the assessments.
 Preparation is key, so alongside a revision timetable, children should regularly take practice papers to gain an idea of the types of questions they will face.

 The following resources have been created specifically for those sitting the Key Stage 2 SATs exams:

 These practice tests come with detailed mark schemes includes so you can see exactly what’s expected of your child.
 With a good parental understanding of KS2 SATs, and regular practice sessions with your child, these exams shouldn’t be the cause of any unnecessary worry at home.

-A.G in LONDON, purchased 11+ English (Grammar Schools) Pack 1 About 1 hour ago
+A.S in LONDON, purchased 8+ English Pack 1 About 41 minutes ago